rafidmorshedi/suss-website-redesign/pages/triplist.md

 <!-- To Do convert this to auto genarage from a yaml file -->

 <style>
 /* 1.
-Force the main wrapper row to fill the entire screen width */ .row {
+Scale the main wrapper row down to 85% and center it horizontally */ .row {
-    max-width: 100% !important;
+    max-width: 85% !important;
     width: 85% !important;
+    margin: 0 auto !important; /* Centers the 85% box on the page */
 }

 /* 2.
-Force the inner Foundation grid cells to stretch to full width */ .row > .medium-8.columns {
+Keep the inner grid cells stretching completely inside that 85% box */ .row > .medium-8.columns {
-    width: 85% !important;
+    width: 100% !important;
     left: 0 !important;
     margin-left: 0 !important;
     float: none !important;